rcorseri/UiO/Project2/README.md

 The scripts produces a grid search plot located in Results/OLS (for linear regression) or Results/Ridge (for Ridge regression)

-## Neural Networka  and activation functions
+## Neural Network and activation functions

 ### Class definition: